Tweet, tweet. This is the noise the Cubo Ai Plus baby monitor makes, via an alert on my phone, when my daughter Ruby is crying.

 No built-in white noise.
 Both of us here at Fathercraft are die-hard white noise believers.
 All night and during naps.
 We’ve really appreciated monitors that have built-in white noise because 1) it’s surprisingly hard to find a good white noise machine (though we do like the Hatch Rest+) and 2) it’s another thing you’ve got to plug in and manage wherever your baby is sleeping.

 No high-speed scrubbing on playback.
 It’s pretty awesome that Cubo stores 18 hours of video footage, but you can’t scrub through it at high speed while seeing the video feed.
 So, if you’re looking for something, you’ve got to guess the point in the last 18 hours you’re trying to find and navigate to it.
 (Though you could use the alerts feed to help you, those are time-stamped.)

-The Cubo’s design is both fun and functional, it’s feature list is substantial and full of stuff that’s actually useful, and it’s got very good picture and sound quality.
-If you’re looking for a solid wifi baby monitor at a quite-reasonable price point, Cubo is a good bet.
+The Cubo’s design is both fun and functional, it’s feature list is substantial and full of stuff that’s actually useful.
+If you’re looking for a solid wifi baby monitor at a quite-reasonable price point, Cubo Plus is a good bet.

 Pricing, and where to buy the Cubo AI Plus